crh3675/core-ui/README.md

 Within the project root directory, run:

 	npm install

-All assets from components will be copied to the *public* directory.
-Any assets configured within  *config/assets.js* will be simply concactenated into a single file in the same *public* directory.

-To run the application, use:

-	AWS_PROFILE=[profile] NODE_ENV=local npm start

-To cluster, pass the cluster flag:

-	AWS_PROFILE=[profile] NODE_ENV=local npm start -- --cluster=true

 ## AWS Integration
 If you use AWS SSM for configuration variables, you can include values in your configuration as such: